-10.4.
-The Board may inspect any animal control facility, animal shelter or humane society which employs a Certified Animal Euthanasia Technician to determine if it complies with the requirements for possession, administration, purchase or storage of Sodium Pentobarbital, Sodium Pentobarbital compound or the approved sedatives or tranquilizers for pre-euthanasia administration, as established by the Board.
+- 8.4.
+If a person violates this rule in a manner that constitutes grounds for disciplinary action by the Board, the Board may assess the costs of the investigation, hearing, hearing examiner, legal fees, and all other reasonable and necessary costs incurred by or on behalf of the Board to the certificate holder who was the subject of the disciplinary action. - 8.5.
+The Board may inspect an animal control facility, animal shelter or humane society which employs a certified animal euthanasia technician to determine if it complies with the requirements for possession, administration, purchase or storage of approved euthanasia solutions, or sedatives or tranquilizers for pre-euthanasia administration, as established by the Board.